bertkdowns/pyomo-replace/paper/paper.md

 1. It fundamentally removes the problem of Degrees of Freedom when defining a model.
 2. It standardises initialisation routines, as long as guesses are provided for state variables. <!--, and provides a standardised basis for calculating scaling factors. -->
-3. The coupling of variables adds a level of interperetability to the model, which makes it easier to maintain and manipulate models.
+3. The coupling of variables adds a level of interpretability to the model, which makes it easier to maintain and manipulate models.

 ## Removing the problem of Squaring a Model

 To have a square model, you must have the same number of unknowns, or unfixed variables, as equations, i.e $n_{\text{degrees\ of\ freedom}} = 0$.

 Traditional model libraries such as IDAES provide the equations, and then all that is required is to specify enough variables that the number of variables equals the number of unknowns.
-This can be done by repeatedly fixing variables in a part of a model that is not already over-defined^[i.e You must fix variables that are part of a Dulmage-Mendelson underconstrained set.], until the model is fully defined.
+This can be done by repeatedly fixing variables in a part of a model that is not already over-defined^[i.e You must fix variables that are part of a Dulmage-Mendelson under-constrained set.], until the model is fully defined.
 Incorrect degrees of freedom has been identified as a common source of errors in EOMs, and checking the degrees of freedom is the first recommended step to diagnose problems [@lee2024model].
 Newer analysis methods, such as Dulmage-Mendelson Decomposition do make this simpler, but it is still an iterative process.

 Using a Variable Replacement approach, a set of state variables would be already defined by the model library, so the user would not need to square the model.
 There are zero degrees of freedom *by definition*.
-If a problem requires a variable to be fixed that is not a state variable, an appropriate^[i.e A state variable that would be part of the Dulmage-Mendelson overconstrained set if the other variable was fixed and nothing was unfixed] state variable must be unfixed too.
-As we add a degree of fredom every time we remove a degree of freedom, they 'cancel out' guaranteeing that we will continue to have a square model.
+If a problem requires a variable to be fixed that is not a state variable, an appropriate^[i.e A state variable that would be part of the Dulmage-Mendelson over-constrained set if the other variable was fixed and nothing was unfixed] state variable must be unfixed too.
+As we add a degree of freedom every time we remove a degree of freedom, they 'cancel out' guaranteeing that we will continue to have a square model.
 This eliminates an entire class of errors with practical application of EOMs.

 ## Simplified Initialisation <!--and Scaling -->